ankit-dubey-kiit/app1/README.md

 encode those bytes to Base32

 Service Implementation

-To implement the above, I am planning to create a spring boot application with jpa dependency to use jpa or hibernate for database interaction
+spring boot application with jpa dependency to use jpa or hibernate for database interaction